In this section:

 At a further meeting, in September 2013, the Executive Committee was joined by Richard Honnoraty as Treasurer & Richard Carter as an advisor and it was decided to register the Movement as an incorporated body and to draw up a written Constitution.

-Richard Carter, Stewart Arnold and Richard Honnoraty founded the Yorkshire Party (Yorkshire First) in 2014 and along with Gareth Shanks, left YDM over the next three years but not before we were joined by Martin Clayton, now a retired Director but still very much part of the team, and by Keith Clayton, our current Vice-Chair & Secretary, and by Paul Clayton as an IT advisor.
+Richard Carter, Stewart Arnold and Richard Honnoraty founded the Yorkshire Party (Yorkshire First) in 2014 and along with Gareth Shanks, left YDM over the next three years but not before we were joined by Martin Clayton, now retired to an occasional consultancy role, by Keith Clayton, our current Vice-Chair & Secretary, and by Paul Clayton as an IT advisor.

 What we want: